sftblw/birdsite_live/README.md

 * Rework About page
 * Cache Tweets so that, for example, Announces do not hit rate limits
+* Allow replacing and redirecting to twitter.com in Tweets to other domains (i.e. Nitter instances)

 This fork is also available as a Docker image as `pasture/birdsitelive`.